montana-knowledge-management/digital-twin-distiller/README.md

 > pip3 install adze-modeler

 ### For Developers
-Adze project uses poetry for dependency management
+Digital-Twin-Distiller project uses poetry for dependency management

 Installing poetry on your system